Name and contact details of the controller (Art. 13 para. 1 lit. a GDPR)

 https://developers.facebook.com/docs/plugins/page-plugin

-When you access a page on our website containing a plugin of this kind, your browser establishes a direct link to the Facebook servers.
+Facebook plugins are only used if you consent to their use via the Consent Manager (point (a) of Art.
+6(1) GDPR and Section 25 (1) TDDDG).
+With your consent, your browser establishes a direct connection to the Facebook servers.
 The content of the plugin is transferred from Facebook directly to your browser, which then embeds it into the website.

 By embedding the plugin, Facebook receives the information that you have accessed the corresponding page of our website.
 If you are logged into Facebook, Facebook can assign the visit to your Facebook account.
-Please note that the information is exchanged when you visit this website, regardless of whether or not you interact with the plugins.
+Please note that the information is exchanged as soon as the plugins are enabled, regardless of whether or not you interact with the plugins.
 If you interact with the plugins, for example by clicking the “Like” button or by submitting a comment, the corresponding information is transmitted directly from your browser to Facebook and stored there.

 For further information on the purpose and scope of data collection, further processing and use of the data by Facebook as well as your setting options to protect your privacy, please refer to Facebook’s Privacy Policy under https://www.facebook.com/policy.php.

 This website uses plugins of the LinkedIn network, which is operated by the LinkedIn Corporation, 2029 Stierlin Court, Mountain View, CA 94043, USA.
-When you access a page on our website containing a plugin of this kind, the content of this plugin will be transmitted directly to your browser and embedded into the website.
+The LinkedIn plugins are only used if you consent to their use via the Consent Manager (point (a) of Art.
+6(1) GDPR and Section 25 (1) TDDDG).
+If you provide your consent, the content of this plugin is transferred directly to your browser, which then embeds it into the website.
 By embedding the plugin, LinkedIn receives the information that you have accessed our website from your IP address.
-Please note that the information is exchanged when you visit this website, regardless of whether or not you interact with the plugins.
+Please note that the information is exchanged as soon as the plugins are enabled, regardless of whether or not you interact with the plugins.
 If you interact with the plugins, for example by clicking the “Recommend” button, the corresponding information is transmitted directly from your browser to LinkedIn and stored there.
 If you are logged into LinkedIn, LinkedIn can assign the visit to your LinkedIn user account.

 For information on how to change your LinkedIn privacy settings, please visit https://www.linkedin.com/legal/privacy-policy.